pupil-labs/pupil-docs/src/alpha-lab/map-your-gaze-to-a-2d-screen.md

   </v-img>
 </div>

 - Now you'll need to get the raw data from your new recording(s).
-Run the [RAW data enrichment](https://docs.pupil-labs.com/invisible/enrichments/#raw-data-exporter) and right-click on it to download like above.
+Download the raw data by clicking on downloads at the bottom left side of the page in the project's view.

 ## Running the code